COMMON CORE Benchmarks

-Benchmarks are assessments designed to monitor students' understanding of the Common Core before they are evaluated on summative assessments.
-They also provide instructional feedback about the scope and sequence of an educator's curriculum and instruction.
+Benchmarks (grades 3 through 8) monitor students' understanding of Common Core reading and math standards before students are evaluated on summative assessments.
+Unique reading and math forms may be administered up to four times a year and each can be completed in just one class period.
+They provide instructional feedback about the scope and sequence of a district's Common Core curriculum and instruction.

-The Standards Pacing Guide outlines the standards assessed in each reading and Benchmarks form in grades 3 through 8.
-Standards are grouped to coordinate with intervals of instruction, ensuring that key standards are addressed during the academic year.
-Benchmarks forms progress in difficulty and are paced to follow a logical sequence of instruction that coincides with the learning progressions outlined in the Common Core.
+The Standards Pacing Guide was informed by research conducted by the Charles A. Dana Center at the University of Texas and outlines the standards included in each reading and math Benchmarks form.
+Standards are grouped to coordinate with intervals of instruction, ensuring that key standards and appropriate text complexity are addressed during the academic year.
+Benchmarks are paced to follow a logical sequence of instruction that coincides with the learning progressions outlined in college- and career-ready standards.

-- Take the guesswork out of determining which Common Core standards should be assessed, and when.
+- Better determine which Common Core standards can be assessed, and when.

-- Address a range of cognitive demand (Depth of Knowledge) in each form.
+- Address a range of cognitive demand (DOK level) in each form.